Hashem-Qaryouti/aws-cloud-data-pipeline/README.md

 The crawler scans the S3 bucket, infers the schema, and registers metadata in the AWS Glue Data Catalog, making the data discoverable and queryable across AWS services
 - 5️⃣ Using the cataloged data, AWS Glue ETL Jobs can now perform transformations, cleansing, or enrichment tasks.
 - 6️⃣ The processed data from Glue is (or will be) loaded into Amazon Redshift, enabling SQL-based analytics and integration with BI tools such as QuickSight, Tableau, or Looker
-## Features

-- Load and split PDF documents into smaller chunks
-- Create embeddings with `SentenceTransformer`
-- Store embeddings in a persistent **Chroma vector database**
-- Query PDF content interactively using **LLaMA**
-- Streamlit app for live Q&A with multiple questions
-- Modular code for easy reuse

 ---

 ## 💡 Example: Streamlit App in Action